demisto/content/Packs/Okta/Integrations/OktaEventCollector/OktaEventCollector_description.md

 * **API key** - The request API key.
 * **Number of incidents to fetch per fetch** - The amount of items to retrieve from Okta's API per request (a number between 1 and 1000).
 * **First fetch time interval** - The period (in days) to retrieve events from, if no time is saved in the system.
-* **The product corresponding to the integration that originated the events** - product The name of the product to name the dataset after.
+* **The product corresponding to the integration that originated the events** - product name of the product to name the dataset after.
+* **The vendor corresponding to the integration that originated the events** - vendor name of the product to name the dataset after.
+* **Push events to XSIAM on get events** - Whether or not to push event on octa_fet_events command.

 ## Step by step configuration